Caelith-Syn/code-inst-MS2-ultimate-head-to-head-challenge/README.md

   ![Nav Bar](assets/images/readme-images/features-nav-bar.png)

-- __Game Page__

 ## Footer Bar

-The footer bar holds social media links which when clicked on will take the user to “Keep’n it Welly” – Facebook, Twitter, YouTube or Instagram pages.
+The footer bar holds social media links which when clicked on will take the user to “Ultimate Head to Head Challenge” – Facebook, Twitter, YouTube or Instagram pages.

 The icons were designed by myself using Adobe tool kit.